Skip to content

 • manufacturing and construction

-• assess whether new technical developments are feasible
+• assessing whether new technical developments are feasible

-• coordinate the work of technicians and craftspeople
+• coordinating the work of technicians and craftspeople

-• make sure systems are safe and energy-efficient
+• making sure systems are safe and energy-efficient

 Green job